 The bill amends the Economic Development Incentive Evaluation Act of 2018 by updating definitions and evaluation requirements for economic development incentives in Michigan.
 Key changes include the introduction of new terms such as "SOAR" (Strategic Outreach and Attraction Reserve Fund) and "SOAR project," which refers to economic development incentives funded by this reserve.
-The bill specifies that the department must contract with one or more contractors to evaluate these incentives periodically, with evaluations for SOAR projects required at three, five, and ten years after funding is appropriated.
-Additionally, the bill mandates that evaluations must be published on the department's website and shared with relevant stakeholders.
+The bill specifies that the Department of Technology, Management, and Budget will contract with one or more entities to evaluate these incentives, ensuring that evaluations are conducted objectively and published on the department's website.

 Statutes affected: